 A third option is to decline the escrow arrangement by the lender.
 This will require that you make a down payment of at least 20%.

-Utility adjustments can include a large number of charges.
+Utility adjustments can include a large number of upfront costs.
 Luckily, they seldom come to more than a few hundred dollars.
 They basically represent utility costs paid by the property seller in advance.

 For example, if a seller fills the heating oil tank just before the closing, you’ll be required to reimburse the seller for the unused oil.
 This will happen at the closing table.
 Similar charges can be incurred if the seller has prepaid other utilities, such as water, sewer, or trash removal.